python/peps/pep-0470.txt

 I can't host my project on PyPI because of <X>, what should I do?
 -----------------------------------------------------------------

-First you should decide if <X> is something inherient to PyPI, or if PyPI could grow a feature to solve <X> for you.
+First you should decide if <X> is something inherent to PyPI, or if PyPI could grow a feature to solve <X> for you.
 If PyPI can add a feature to enable you to host your project on PyPI then you should propose that feature.
 However, if <X>
-is something inherient to PyPI, such as wanting to maintain control over your own files, then you should setup your own package repository and instruct your users in your project's description to add it to the list of repositories their installer of choice will use.
+is something inherent to PyPI, such as wanting to maintain control over your own files, then you should setup your own package repository and instruct your users in your project's description to add it to the list of repositories their installer of choice will use.